ConstantRobotics-Ltd/VFilter/README.md

 ## encodeSetParamCommand method

 **encodeSetParamCommand(...)** static method encodes command to change any **VFilter** parameter value.
-To control any image filter remotely, the developer has to design his own protocol and according to it encode the command and deliver it over the communication channel.
+To control any video filter remotely, the developer has to design his own protocol and according to it encode the command and deliver it over the communication channel.
 To simplify this, the **VFilter** class contains static methods for encoding the control command.
 The **VFilter** class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). **encodeSetParamCommand(...)** designed to encode SET_PARAM command.
 Method declaration:

 ```cpp
 static void encodeSetParamCommand(uint8_t* data, int& size, VFilterParam id, float value);